kokerinks/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for SweetRewards.

 4. Double-click the `sweetrewards.jar` file to run the application.
-If the application does not start, see here
+If the application does not start, see [here](#7-troubleshooting).
 5. A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)